Free Legal Resources

-The Fourth Judicial Circuit offers a variety of pro bono opportunities serving low-income persons that provide professional development and that are personally rewarding.
+The Fourth Judicial Circuit offers a variety of pro bono opportunities to attorneys throughout our community.
 There are many different types of pro bono projects, ranging from one day advice legal clinics to full representation cases.
 Please click on the link below to find out more about how you can get involved and help your community.

 4th Judicial Circuit Pro Bono Opportunities